Top Five Resume Writing Tips

 To differentiate yourself, tell the readers of your resume what you contributed to the organisation, how you made a difference or what impact you had.
 Did you increase revenue, reduce costs, improve efficiency, streamline a process, increase market share, enhance an organisation’s reputation, increase productivity, improve quality, simplify a procedure, solve a vexing problem, lead a change program, improve reporting?

 Whatever, you achieved or contributed should be included in your resume.
 Talk about what you did, how you did it and the tangible impact or benefits of what you did.
-You don’t always need to provide numerical indicators.
-In many instances you can’t.
+You don’t always need to provide numbers.
+In many instances, you can’t.
 What you did might be difficult to measure in simple numbers or there might be numerous other factors that contribute to the numbers.
 Or, the impact of what you do might not become apparent for a long period of time.
 However, you must enable the reader to “get it”.

 Some people think that if they say something like “Designed and implemented a management training program” they are talking about an achievement.
 They are not.
 They are talking about a process.
 An achievement has an outcome or a result that you can notice.
 If you introduced a management training program, indicate how that program improved management capabilities.
 If you designed a new process, indicate how that process reduced errors or costs or complexity.
 If you re-structured part of a business, tell the reader how the new structure made a difference.

 Organisations want to hire people who can get things done under adversity or under difficult circumstances.
 They don’t want “fair weather sailors”.
 It’s easy to sell real estate when everyone in the market wants to buy.
-The best real estate sales people still succeed during a slump.
+The best real estate salespeople still succeed during a slump.
 It’s easy to increase market share when your major competitor goes belly up.
-But even maintaining market share or increasing it by a small percentage is a significant achievement when faced with an influx of low cost imports or the entry of a new competitor with deep pockets.
+But even maintaining market share or increasing it by a small percentage is a significant achievement when faced with an influx of low-cost imports or the entry of a new competitor with deep pockets.

 Therefore, if you had to overcome or address a significant challenge or solve a substantial problem or if you did something in a challenging environment, talk about it in your resume.
 Indicate the nature and scale of the challenge and what you did to overcome or address it.